Did you know these Bugatti Veyron Facts?

 The regulation helps to settle down the anti-rust of the massive engine and maintain the optimum temperature.

-9. Front Horseshoe Grille Is Made Up Of Titanium
+9. Front Horseshoe Grille is Made up of Titanium

 Why Titanium?

-As you know, Bugatti Veyron has excellent top speed.
+As you know, the Bugatti Veyron has excellent top speed.
 The very first thing that faces the speed is the front of the supercar, which is the traditional horseshoe grille.

 This grille is also responsible for cooling down the front disc brake system, another responsibility added.

-In order to perform better under several conditions & responsibilities, Bugatti Motors fitted a full Titanium grille that resembles the shape of a horseshoe.
+To perform better under several conditions & responsibilities, Bugatti Motors fitted a full Titanium grille that resembles the shape of a horseshoe.

-10. The Engine Sucks 47k Litres Of Air/Minute
+10. The Engine Sucks 47k Litres of Air/Minute

 How?
 Big cubic capacity needs air to churn out the power.
 The Veyron, at its top speed, sucks almost 47,000 litres of air per minute.